Kali-Hac/ChatGPT-MBTI/README.md

 For more details on these functions, please refer to the framework in our paper.

 ## Citation
-If you find our work useful for your research, please cite our paper
+If you found this repository useful, please consider citing:
 ```bash
 @article{rao2023can,
   title={Can {ChatGPT} Assess Human Personalities?
 A General Evaluation Framework},